SeaFocus - scuba diving reviews, images and information

-However, a short drive south there is a far more exciting scuba diving experience – the freshwater cenotes (say-NO-tays).
+About halfway down the coast, there is a novel and exciting scuba diving experience – the freshwater cenotes (say-NO-tays).
 The Yucatán is a limestone platform several millions years old.
-Geological forces carved an extensive series of underground rivers and caverns through it then after the last ice age ocean levels rose and seawater filled the passages that led in from the coast, eventually meeting those flooded with freshwater.
+Geological forces carved an extensive series of underground rivers and caverns through it then, after the last ice age, ocean levels rose and seawater filled the passages that led in from the coast, eventually meeting those flooded with freshwater.

-What looks like a lake from above is often the disguised entry to an incredible system of caverns, many full of stalactites and stalagmites.
+What looks like a lake on land is often the disguised entry to an incredible system of caverns, many full of stalactites and stalagmites.
 The ancient Mayans believed the underworld gods lived in these waterways and people were sacrificed to appease them.
 Now, it's just divers that enter these crystal clear underwater systems.

 Turtles